-The Vascular Biology T32 offers two distinct tracks, a unique feature of our program:
+The Vascular Surgery T32 offers three pathways, a unique feature of our program:

 - Health Services Research

-Trainees may choose either track, according to their interests and career goals.
-All trainees receive close guidance from a dedicated mentor who sticks with you throughout the program.
+Trainees may choose a pathway, according to their interests and career goals.
+All trainees receive close guidance from a dedicated mentor.

-Features of the Basic & Translational Science Track:
+Features of the Basic & Translational Science Pathway:

 - A Center for Health Care Outcomes and Policy (CHOP).

-- An M.S.
-Curriculum of the RWJ Clinical Scholars.
+- An MS Curriculum of the Institute for Healthcare Policy and Innovation Clinical Scholars Program

-Trainees also benefit from common resources, including the Association for Academic Surgery Fundamentals of Surgical Research Career Development Courses, multiple conferences, the Department of Surgery Leadership Development Program, mentorship, experience writing winning grant proposals, the Clinical Research Career Development Awards Presentation, and yearly presentations to an outside expert in vascular biology or health services research.
+Trainees also benefit from common resources, including the Association for Academic Surgery Fundamentals of Surgical Research Career Development Courses, American Heart Association Fellow in Training Program, the Department of Surgery Leadership Development Program, multidisciplinary conferences, and mentorship activities after formal training.

 When the trainee has been chosen and the primary and secondary mentor have been assigned, the trainee will submit to the internal advisory committee a 2-page summary of the research objective with: